machuga/iss-elm/README.md

 # ISS Tracker Front End in Elm

-This repo acts as a frontend for my ISS tracking webtask based off of data from NASA's SpotTheStation site.
+This repo acts as a frontend for my ISS tracking Webtask based off of data from NASA's SpotTheStation site.

 ## Installation
 - Requires Elm 0.18